Skip to main content

 Working with datasets

-Rift is a transformation layer that sits on top of your published dataset results.
-Instead of rewriting SQL, Rift lets you:
+Transformations are a no-code layer that sits on top of your published dataset results.
+Instead of rewriting SQL, you can point and click to:

 • Group rows by one or more columns.